The ‘Exquisite Spell’- An Invitation to Radical Presence with Mark Tredinnick

 SYDNEY | THURSDAY 21 NOVEMBER 5.30 - 8.30 PM

-includes a delightful curation of fine food and wine to enjoy over our poetry sharing.
+includes some delightful tastes and wine to enjoy over our poetry sharing.

 “Life is a spell so exquisite,” Emily Dickinson wrote, “that everything conspires to break it.”